foxpy/qc/README.md

 target_link_libraries(hello-world PUBLIC qc)
 ```

-Currently there are now adequate docs.
+Currently there are no adequate docs.
 I have plans to add doxygen documentation though.
 For now, just chek out some [examples](examples/).
 Finally, check out